 – Day 5, 14 Oct:

-The journey exploring Sapa started this day at 6:30 a.m.
+The journey of traveling Sapa started this day at 6:30 a.m.
 We came to Ta Van village at 8 a.m. and had breakfast there.
 We went to a cool homestay to find some foods but they just had instant noodle and crepe.